How much tax you pay in Austria

 On a €93,000 salary, a single resident in Austria pays roughly €37,529 in income tax and mandatory employee social contributions — an effective rate of about 40.4% for the 2026 tax year.

-About €55,471 per year — an effective tax rate of 40.4%.
+€93,000 after tax in Austria is about €55,471 per year — roughly €4,623 per month, at an effective tax rate of 40.4%.
 Use the calculator above to try your own salary.

 What is deducted from salary in Austria?